Custom Data Sources

 The Crawling Process

 The crawling process is iterative, meaning it repeats until a specific condition is met.
-It starts at a defined point in the data source and retrieves nodes and their immediate child nodes.
+It starts at a defined point in the data source and retrieves nodes for each hierarchy level.
 This process continues, exploring each level of the hierarchy, until one of the following occurs:

 • Crawl Depth limit reached: The crawling process reaches the maximum depth level specified in the crawling configuration.